MerelJac/workout-generator/README.md

 If the user selects to see the saved workouts, the user is taken to a list of past workouts and is able to click on each one for reuse as long as localStorage allows.

 ## Usage
 This code can be customized with different exercises in the randomized array and new autocomplete options can be provided.
+This code is designed for mobile and desktop.
+Sortable currently works on desktop but drag and drop is not functional on mobile.

 ## Link to Deployed Application
 https://mereljac.github.io/workout-generator/